using CorEats Bread Mix

 5. Pour remaining batter into your pan, repeating step #4 with remaining chocolate.

-6. With a butter knife, gently swirl cinnamon into batter.
+6. With a butter knife, gently swirl chocolate into batter.
 Watch here

 7. Bake at 350° for 45-50 min.